-WHEN: Pickup is from 3pm on Wednesday until 11am on Thursday.
+WHEN: WorldPEAS pickup is from 3pm on Wednesday until 11am on Thursday.
 Enterprise Farm pickup is from 1pm-10pm on Wednesday.

-WHERE: Office of Sustainability, ground level of Miller Hall (parking lot side, across from Hillel)
+WHERE: Office of Sustainability glass entranceway, ground level of Miller Hall (parking lot side, across from Hillel)

 Shares will be placed in the glass entryway outside of the office.
 However, keep in mind that the entryway is not air-conditioned, so we strongly recommend that you try to pick up your vegetables by 6 pm on the day of delivery to ensure optimal freshness.
 We will also Tweet & update our Facebook status when the farm shares are here.

 Also, be sure that you are taking the right share (which should be clearly marked with signs).
 Please do your part to keep the entryway clean by collapsing your boxes and put them in the appropriate containers.